Introduction to animation

-— It helps to showcase the product features.
+- to showcase some product features;

-— It guides users around the site.
+- to guides users around the site.

-Any animation extends the page load time.
+NOTEKeep in mind that any animation you add to your site extends the page load time.

-Now you should choose between starting animation from scratch or selecting some pre-made animations from a range of presets.
+First, opt for creating some animation from scratch or selecting some pre-made animations from a range of presets.

 Presets